 Small Scale LNG – The regional solution for gas distribution

 Small Scale LNG is an effective solution for making natural gas available to energy users not currently connected to pipeline networks.
 It increases the market for natural gas by distributing LNG using a combination of both sea and land based transport directly to the end-user.
-With our fleet of four advanced Multigas LNG carriers of 10,000 cbm, we can provide instant logistics solutions for LNG.
+With our fleet of two advanced Multigas LNG carriers of 10,000 cbm, we can provide instant logistics solutions for LNG.

 The natural geographies for this concept are developing economies, where the availability of electricity and energy are key enablers for sustainable growth.